AlexSc/teak-server-api-docs/rewarding/claiming.rst

 Our SDK will make a call into the Teak backend to confirm that user is eligible to receive this reward.
 If so, two things will happen simultaneously

 * The callback given will be called
-* Teak will make a POST request to your backend as described in our :doc:`rewarding/endpoint` documentation.
+* Teak will make a POST request to your backend as described in our :doc:`endpoint` documentation.

 .. highlight:: json